LittleAksMax/git-demo/README.md

 > $ ssh-add -K ~/.ssh/id_rsa

 ##### NOTE: -K OPTION IS APPLE'S STANDARD VERSION OF ssh-add, WHICH STORES THE PASSPHRASES IN YOUR KEYCHAIN FOR YOU WHEN YOU ADD AN SSH KEY TO THE ssh-agent.
 IF YOU GET AN ERROR, SIMPLY REMOVE THE PARAMETER AND TRY AGAIN.

+## Step 4.
+Cloning this repo down to your folder

+Navigate to the directory in which you want to store your project (i.e. if you want to store it in ~/Documents/<name_of_repo>/, navigate to ~/Documents/).

+Next, go to your project and click on the green 'Code' button, and select SSH, as this is what we just set up.
+Copy the link.
+Next, execute this command
+> $ git clone git@repo_domain

+The files in your repo will magically appear.
+Now you can change directory to the repo directory using the *cd* command.